Ta0uf19/typescript-express-rest/README.md

 ## License
 Usage is provided under the MIT License.
 See LICENSE for the full details. \
-Copyright © 2020, Taoufik Tribki, Aymane Rizke
+Copyright © 2020, Taoufik Tribki